 Claire Holland is a teacher with the Toronto District School Board.
 She has extensive experience teaching Drama and Dance as a classroom teacher and Arts Prep provider.
 She has developed teacher resources around finding entry points into Drama and Dance, strategies for cross-curricular integration of the Arts, and strategies for using Drama to promote Critical Literacy and Financial Literacy..
 Claire has been an instructor of the Drama AQ at OISE/UT and a course director for the Drama teachable in the Faculty of Education at York University.
 Most recently, she conducted a 3 part learning series for Drama teachers at the TDSB who are new to the subject area and need support in understanding the core conventions, planning and assessment.

-Thank you also to our Advisory Board Members:
+Thank you also to our Advisory Board Members and Readers:

 Ayesatta Conteh